DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

     - The first line shows our panic message and the place in our source code where the panic occurred

  **To panic! or Not to panic!**
+- This covers how do you decide when you should call panic! and when you should return Result?
+When code panics, there’s no way to recover.
+- You could call panic! for any error situation, whether there’s a possible way to recover or not, but then you’re making the decision that a situation is unrecoverable on behalf of the calling code.
+When you choose to return a Result value, you give the calling code options.
+The calling code could choose to attempt to recover in a way that’s appropriate for its situation, or it could decide that an Err value in this case is unrecoverable, so it can call panic! and turn your recoverable error into an unrecoverable one.
+- Therefore, returning Result is a good default choice when you’re defining a function that might fail.
 - Option Enum
    * Option is a predefined enum in the Rust standard library.
 This enum has two values − Some(data) and None.
 - Syntax: